pablomon/pablomon.github.io/_projects/Kiddo.markdown

 <div>
 	<p>
-	KIDDO is a hand drawn point&click adventure game set in a dystopian present where the population lives comfortably isolated in their apartments and relies upon a powerful artificial intelligence to provide all its needs.
+	KIDDO is a hand drawn point&click adventure game set in a dystopian present where the population lives comfortably isolated in their apartments and have gave in relies upon a powerful artificial intelligence to provide all its needs.
 	</p>

 	<p>The game is currently under heavy development and we are actively looking for funding.</p>